 A key component of the operational risk management framework is risk identification and control self-assessments.
-This is achieved through the Group-wide implementation of a set of operational risk tools.
+This is achieved through the Group-wide implementation of a set of operational risk programmes.
 Several risk mitigation policies and programmes are in place to maintain a sound operating environment.

 We have a business continuity and crisis management programme in place to ensure prompt recovery of critical business functions should there be unforeseen events.
-Our Senior Management provides an annual attestation to the Board on the state of business continuity readiness of the Group.
+Senior Management provides an annual attestation to the Board on the state of business continuity readiness of the Group.

 We have also established a technology risk management framework to enable the Group to manage technology risks in a systematic and consistent manner.
-Group Technology and Operations provides annual attestation to the Board Risk Management Committee on the soundness and robustness of the technology risk management framework.

 Regulatory risk refers to the risk of non-compliance with laws, regulations, rules, standards and codes of conduct.
-We identify, monitor and manage this risk through a structured governance framework of Compliance policies, procedures and guidelines maintained by the Group.
-The framework also manages the risk of regulatory breaches and sanctions relating to Anti-Money Laundering and Countering the Financing of Terrorism.
+We identify, monitor and manage this risk through a structured governance framework of compliance policies, procedures and guidelines maintained by the Group.
+The framework also manages the risk of regulatory breaches and sanctions relating to anti-money laundering and countering the financing of terrorism.

-The Group actively manages fraud risk and bribery risks.
-Tools and policies, including a whistle-blowing programme, a material risk notification protocol and a fraud risk awareness training programme, have been developed to manage such risks.
-All employees are guided by a Code of Conduct, which includes anti-bribery and corruption provisions.
+The Group actively manages fraud and bribery risks.
+Programmes and policies, including a whistle-blowing programme, a material risk notification protocol and a fraud risk awareness training programme have been developed to manage such risks.
+All employees are guided by a Code of Conduct, which includes anti-bribery and anti-corruption provisions.